Blank Collapse: Compressing CTC emission for the faster decoding: Experiments

 \subsection{Results on other decoder settings}

 In this section, we discuss proposed methods in two different decoder settings on LibriSpeech test-other subset.
 Firstly, we decode both vanilla frames and collapsed ones with a CTC beam search decoder fused with a Transformer based LM.
-We use word-level 20 decoder layers Transformer for LM\cite{synnaeve2019end,baevski2020wav2vec} and same decoder in section \ref{subsec:baseline}.
+We use word-level 20 decoder layers Transformer for LM\cite{synnaeve2020end,baevski2020wav2vec} and the same decoder in section \ref{subsec:baseline}.
 However, unlike the n-gram fusion which shows significant improvement in inference speed with a negligible WER degradation, there is only $1\%$ gain in decoding time when $\theta$ is $0.999$.
 This must be because most of the time is spent on huge LM inference when decoding with a neural LM.

-Nextly, we experiment with a WFST-based beam search decoder.
-We compile the same 4-gram LM in section \ref{subsec:baseline} for a language graph and a CTC graph using k2 framework \cite{povey2011kaldi}.
-And we implement a WFST decoder using Kaldi \cite{povey2021speech} We observe the improvement of decoding time by blank collapse with a WFST-based decoding.
-The reduction ratio of the decoding time is about 33\% with a very small loss of accuracy.
-Since the hyper-parameters of the WFST decoder are different with the CTC beam search decoder, there could be a little difference of improvement between two decoders.
+Nextly, we experiment with a WFST-based beam search decoder \cite{mohri2002weighted}.
+We compile the same 4-gram LM in section \ref{subsec:baseline} for a language graph and a CTC graph using k2 framework \cite{povey2021speech}.
+And we implement a WFST decoder using Kaldi \cite{povey2011kaldi}.
+We also observe the improvement of decoding time by blank collapse with WFST-based decoding.
+The reduction ratio of the decoding time is about 33\% with a very small loss in accuracy similar to the case for the end-to-end decoder.
+Since the hyper-parameters of the WFST decoder are different from the end-to-end decoder, its improvement seems to be relatively low.
+If we find more optimized hyper-parameters for the WFST decoder, we expect a similar speed improvement to that of the end-to-end decoder.